Timothy Kirkhope: House of Commons

-Kirkhope first stood for Parliament for Durham at the February 1974 General Election, but was beaten by the Labour incumbent Mark Hughes, although the voting swing in the constituency was surprisingly one of the biggest towards the Conservatives in the UK, at these "Miners" elections.
+Kirkhope first stood for Parliament for Durham at the February 1974 General Election, but came second (with 27.07%) to the Labour incumbent Mark Hughes, although the voting swing in the constituency was surprisingly one of the biggest towards the Conservatives in the UK, at these "Miners" elections.
 In 1979 he contested Darlington, but was narrowly defeated by Labour's Ted Fletcher.

 At the 1987 general election, Kirkhope followed Sir Keith Joseph as the Member of Parliament for Leeds North East.
 He was made Parliamentary Private Secretary to David Trippier at the Department of the Environment in 1989.
 In the same year, he introduced in his name, and saw passed, a private members' bill (the Parking Act 1989) which was designed to help motorists use new methods like debit cards to pay for their parking needs.
 He became a Government Assistant Whip in 1990, then a Lord Commissioner to the Treasury in 1992, and Vice-Chamberlain of the Household in 1995 reporting on the business of the House of Commons directly to HM The Queen, whilst serving as whip.

 In October 1995 Kirkhope received promotion to be Under-Secretary of State at the Home Office responsible for immigration, border controls, gambling and licensing policy, and horseracing, among other things.

 He was defeated at the 1997 general election, his constituency attracting some interest because its majority had placed it at the point where a Labour gain would indicate that that party was likely to win an overall majority, which it did.
 Kirkhope then returned to legal practice and also went into business.
 He was a non-executive director of the Bournemouth and West Hants Water Company for some years, and then more recently has been, and remains, a member on the board of a company pension trust.